What is Dandruff?

 - Leave for 20 minutes and rinse it off with shampoo

 Fenugreek seeds are used for preventing dandruff.
 Fenugreek is said to help individuals suffer from severe blood sugar and strengthens testosterone and milk production for mothers.
-Fenugreek has numerous benefits, such as regulating cholesterol levels and keeps your appetite in check.
+Fenugreek has numerous benefits, such as regulating cholesterol levels and keeping your appetite in check.

-- Soak fenugreek seeds for overnight.
+- Soak fenugreek seeds overnight.

 - In the morning blend it into a paste and add little lemon juice to the paste and mix it well

 - Apply it on your hair and leave it for 30 minutes

 - Dandruff always comes from having a dry scalp